zavolanlab/htsinfer/README.md

                         current working directory)
   --temporary-directory PATH
-                        path to directory where temporary output is written to (default: default temporary directory) --cleanup-regime {DEFAULT,KEEP_ALL,KEEP_NONE,KEEP_RESULTS}
+                        path to directory where temporary output is written to (default: system default temporary directory) --cleanup-regime {DEFAULT,KEEP_ALL,KEEP_NONE,KEEP_RESULTS}
-                        determine which data to keep after each run; in default mode, both temporary data and results are kept when '--verbosity' is set to 'DEBUG', no data is kept when all metadata could be successfully determined, and only results are kept otherwise (default: default) --records INT         number of records to process; if set to ``0`` or if the specified value equals or exceeds the number of available records, all records will be processed (default: 0) --adapter-designation-min-match-percentage FLOAT
+                        determine which data to keep after each run; in default mode, both temporary data and results are kept when '--verbosity' is set to 'DEBUG', no data is kept when all metadata could be successfully determined, and only results are kept otherwise (default: DEFAULT) --records INT         number of records to process; if set to ``0`` or if the specified value equals or exceeds the number of available records, all records will be processed (default: 0) --read-layout-adapters PATH
+                        path to text file containing 3' adapter sequences (one sequence per line) to scan for (default: data/adapters.txt in package root directory) --read-layout-min-match-percentage FLOAT
-                        minimum percentage of reads that contain a given adapter in order for that adapter sequence to be considered as the resulting sequence --adapter-designation-frequency-ratio FLOAT
+                        minimum percentage of reads that contain a given adapter sequence in order for it to be considered as the library's 3'-end adapter (default: 5) --read-layout-min-frequency-ratio FLOAT
-                        the minimum frequency ratio between the first and second most frequent adapter in order for an adapter sequence to be returned as the resulting sequence --adapters FILE       adapter file containing the list of all adapter sequences that neeeds to be searched in the FASTQ files --verbosity {DEBUG,INFO,WARN,ERROR,CRITICAL}
+                        minimum frequency ratio between the first and second most frequent adapter in order for the former to be considered as the library's 3'-end adapter (default: 2) --verbosity {DEBUG,INFO,WARN,ERROR,CRITICAL}
                         logging verbosity level (default: INFO) -h, --help            show this help message and exit